fardeen-ahmed/Bug-bounty-Writeups/README.md

 ## Identification and Authentication Issues / Bugs

 <a href="https://hackerone.com/reports/921780">-Improper Authentication - any user can login as other user with otp/logout & otp/login</a>

+<a href="https://rammk01.medium.com/bypassed-the-subscription-and-got-the-certification-27c571c2f383">-Bypassed the subscription and got the certification</a>